sqlbunny/sqlbunny/README.md

 - Models without a primary key.
 All models require one.
 - Forgetting to put foreign key constraints on your fields that reference other models.
-- The compatibility tests require privileges to create a database for testing purposes, ensure the user supplied in your `sqlboiler.toml` config has adequate privileges.
+- The compatibility tests require privileges to create a database for testing purposes, ensure the user supplied in your `sqlbunny.toml` config has adequate privileges.
 - A nil or closed database handle.
-Ensure your passed in `boil.Executor` is not nil.
+Ensure your passed in `bunny.Executor` is not nil.
-  - If you decide to use the `G` variant of functions instead, make sure you've initialized your global database handle using `boil.SetDB()`.
+  - If you decide to use the `G` variant of functions instead, make sure you've initialized your global database handle using `bunny.SetDB()`.

 For errors with other causes, it may be simple to debug yourself by looking at the generated code.
-Setting `boil.DebugMode` to `true` can help with this.
-You can change the output using `boil.DebugWriter` (defaults to `os.Stdout`).
+Setting `bunny.DebugMode` to `true` can help with this.
+You can change the output using `bunny.DebugWriter` (defaults to `os.Stdout`).

 If you're still stuck and/or you think you've found a bug, feel free to leave an issue and we'll do our best to help you.